mkudija/mkudija.github.io/reading-notes/_md/2023-08-20-Gift and Mystery.md

 `(New York: Doubleday Books, 1997), 114`

 >Sometimes I would wake up during the night and find my father on his knees, just as I would always see him kneeling in the parish church.
-We never spoke about a vocation to the priesthood, but **his example was in a way my first seminary, a kind of domestic seminary.**"
+We never spoke about a vocation to the priesthood, but **his example was in a way my first seminary, a kind of domestic seminary.**

 I found this in *[[2021-07-20-Witness to Hope|Witness to Hope]]* and was struck by the line above about a domestic seminary.
 John Paul II is many things, but perhaps most of all a shining example of how despite the great evil in our world, God can lift up great saints.